Regression and Conditioning

 This bias can take two forms.

-Typically: we approximate the relationship between variables in \(X\) and \(D\) to be additive and linear.
+Typically: to impute missing potential outcomes of \(Y\), remove dependence between \(D\) and \(X\), we assume relationships are additive and linear.
 If this approximation is wrong, we can have bias.

 What is wrong with interpolation bias?